Guidelines for use

 Closed Access Material

 Closed Access Material is normally indicated in the catalogue as “CABS” (Closed Access Book Store) or “Apply to Librarian”.
 It includes MA Reports, PhD Theses, Special Collections and Pamphlets.
 MAs and PhDs need to be ordered at least 48 hours in advance to allow for delivery.
 Forms are available in the Book Library, or via the dissertations and theses page.

 To request C.A.B.S. material please complete the form, available from the counter, in advance of delivery times.

 The Closed Access Material delivery times are as follows:

 Periodicals are not normally loaned except on an In-house loan.

 Photocopying, scanning and printing

 There are three self-service machines in the Book Library and one each in the Witt and Conway Libraries.
 These machines can be used to photocopy, scan or print, either in colour or black and white.
-They are operated from a swipe card, either your id card if you are a member of staff or a student at The Courtauld Institute of Art, or a card purchased from the Book Library Issue Desk (£1).
+They are operated from a swipe card: either your id card if you are a member of staff or a student at The Courtauld Institute of Art, or a card purchased from the Book Library Issue Desk (£1) if you are a visitor.
 Monochrome copies cost 5p for A4 and 10p for A3.
 Colour copies cost 20p for A4 and 40p for A3.